unxed/ap/ap.md

 ### 2.5.
 Modification Block

-A modification is a single atomic change to be applied.
 A new modification block is signaled by an **Action Directive**.
+A file block can also represent a single `RENAME` operation.

 **Action Directives (KEY-ARGS)**
 These directives mark the beginning of a new modification.
 The value MUST be one of: